stadium-software/datagrid-advanced-search/README.md

       1. For *boolean* and *enum* types: These are shown as dropdowns by default, but passing the value "radio" in this property will cause them to be shown as radio button lists instead
       2. For *date* type (optional; default is false): Add "picker" to display a browser-provided [HTML5 Date Picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) in the date input fields.
    5. *data*: filters of type *enum* and *multiselect* require a list of data users can select from
    6. *format* (*date* type only; default 'YYYY/MM/DD'): The format in which date filter values are passed to the DataGrid search box.
 This format must match the format used in the DataGrid date column.
-The format must also be seen as a date by Lucene or Lucene will treat it as a string search.
+The format must also be understood as a date by Lucene or Lucene will treat it as a string search.
 The module uses [DayJS Formats](https://day.js.org/docs/en/display/format).
    7. *operators* (list; optional; only for types 'text', 'date' and 'number'): A list of operators to show in the operators dropdown.
 Use when you want to show only a subset of the options below.
 Allowed operators
       1. text: "Contains", "Does Not Contain", "Equals", "Does Not Equal"
       2. number: "Between", "From-To", "Equals", "Greater than", "Smaller than"